itskavin/Portfolio/readme.md

 This an Portfolio Website
-created using HTML and CSS
+created using HTML, CSS and JS